ankitpro/cursor-rules-generator/README.md

 Based on your choice, Cursor creates:
 - Main `.cursorrules` with quick context
 - `.cursor/rules/` with detailed topic files
-- `.cursor/prompts/` with role-based system
+- `.cursor/prompts/` with individual role files (each role has its own file for easy customization!)
 - `.cursor/quick-reference.md` with commands

 ---